Individual Health Insurance – Coverage for Those without an Employer Based Plan

 Can I get free health insurance?

-How long can my child are covered on my insurance?
+How long can my child be covered on my insurance?

 Beginning in September of 2010, you can continue to include your child, or add them back onto your health insurance coverage until they are 26 years old.
 There is no requirement for the child to be enrolled in school, a limiting factor that most insurance companies have used up until the new law went into effect.